jelaiw/number-theory-class/supplementary_material/modular_arithmetic.md

 $17 \times (12 \times 19 + 5) - 23 \equiv 2 \times (0 \times 1 + 2) - 2 \equiv 2 \mod{3}$

 This simplifies computation a lot.
-When it is needed to simplify the computation even further, the following idea might be useful: we do not have to substitute numbers in the arithmetic expression by their remainders, we can use any congruent numbers.
+When it is needed to simplify the computation even further, the following idea might be useful: we do not have to substitute numbers in the arithmetic expression by their remainders, _we can use any congruent numbers_.
 For example, in case of computations modulo 3, instead of remainders $0$, $1$, $2$ we can use congruents $0$, $1$, $-1$ respectively (note that $2 \equiv -1 \mod{3}$).
 This introduces negative numbers, but makes the absolute values of the numbers even smaller, simplifying computations further.
 With this approach, the solution of the problem looks as follows:

 $17 \times (12 \times 19 + 5) - 23 \equiv -1 \times (0 \times 1 -1) + 1 \equiv 2 \mod{3}$